Expanding Polyhedral Universe in Regge Calculus: Introduction

 \section{Introduction}

 Regge calculus was proposed to formulate Einstein's general relativity on piecewise linear manifolds \cite{Regge:1961aa, MTW}.
-It provides coordinate-free lattice formulation of gravitation and has been used in investigations of classical as well as quantum gravity.
-As is the case of QCD, lattice theoretical approach provides a powerful framework in nonperturbative studies of quantum gravity \cite{David:1992aa}.
-However, before moving to detailed quantum study, it is desired to investigate the formalism at the classical level.
-Any lattice regularized theory should reproduce basic results of corresponding continuum theory.
-Taking classical continuum limit is relatively easy in the case of lattice gauge theories.
-The reason of this is obvious.
-In lattice gauge theory space-time itself is not dynamical.
-We usually consider hypercubic regular lattice for the space-time.
+It provides a coordinate-free lattice formulation of gravitation and has been used in investigations of classical as well as quantum gravity.
+Like QCD, the lattice theoretical approach provides a powerful framework in nonperturbative studies of quantum gravity \cite{David:1992aa}.
+However, before moving to detailed quantum study, the formalism at the classical level should be investigated.
+Any lattice regularized theory should reproduce the basic results of the corresponding continuum theory.
+Taking the classical continuum limit is relatively easy in the case of lattice gauge theories.
+The reason for this is obvious: In lattice gauge theory, space-time itself is not dynamical.
+We usually consider a hypercubic regular lattice for the space-time.
 Dynamical variables sit on sites for matter fields and on links for gauge fields.
-Classical lattice actions are written in manifestly gauge invariant form by using plaquette variables and covariant differences which have obvious classical counterparts.
-The point is that in lattice gauge it is easy, at least classically, to investigate how the theories behave under changes of lattice size and lattice spacing.
+Classical lattice actions are written in manifestly gauge-invariant form by using plaquette variables and covariant differences, which have obvious classical counterparts.
+The point is that in the lattice gauge it is easy, at least classically, to investigate how the theories behave under changes of lattice size and lattice spacing.

-In Regge calculus the space-time is replaced with a piecewise linear manifold, which is composed of a set of simplices.
+In Regge calculus, the space-time is replaced with a piecewise linear manifold, which is composed of a set of simplices.
 The basic variables are the edge lengths.
-As in general relativity the space-time itself should be considered dynamical.
+As in general relativity, the space-time itself should be considered dynamical.
 We do not know, however, the space-time to be investigated precisely from the beginning.
-To prepare the Regge action we must assume the topology of space-time.
+To prepare the Regge action we must assume the topology of the space-time.
 For a given topology we can triangulate the space-time and write the Regge action.
 In general there is no natural choice of the piecewise linear manifold.
 Furthermore, the Regge action is written in coordinate-free form.
-It is a highly complicated function of the edge length depending heavily on the triangulations of space-time.
-This makes the investigations of how the theory behaves with respect to refinement of the triangulation much more involved than the lattice gauge theory.
+It is a highly complicated function of the edge length depending heavily on the triangulations of the space-time.
+This makes investigations of how the theory behaves with respect to refinement of the triangulation much more involved than the lattice gauge theory.